ireneorichie/docs/serving/installing-logging-metrics-traces.md

 Both plugins utilize Prometheus and Grafana for monitoring.

-Note: Simultaneously monitoring Knative Serving with both Elasticsearch and Stackdriver is unsupported.
+**Note**: Simultaneously monitoring your Knative cluster with both Elasticsearch and Stackdriver is unsupported.
 Only a single monitoring plugin can be configured and run per Knative Serving installation.